-Eggs contain natural fats, protein and amino acids which are highly beneficial for your skin.
-The yolks are the best source of fat and protein to help keep your skin hydrated and healthy, whilst the whites are absolutely fantastic when you feel like you just need a little lift or tightening effect.
+Eggs contain natural fats, protein, and amino acids which are highly beneficial for your skin.
+The yolks are the best source of fat and protein to help keep your skin hydrated and healthy, whilst the whites are fantastic when you feel like you just need a little lift or tightening effect.

 Milk contains lactic acid which is classified as an Alpha Hydroxy Acid or AHA.
 This particular acid is brilliant at softening and brightening your skin, whilst stimulating collagen production and minimizing the appearance of fine lines and wrinkles.
-The lactic acid not only softens your skin but also acts as a polishing agent to ensure radiant skin after using in any face mask.
+The lactic acid not only softens your skin but also acts as a polishing agent to ensure radiant skin after using milk in a face mask.

 Chickpea (Besan) Flour

 Due to the deep cleaning properties of Besan, you can expect your pores to tighten up with daily use.
-This wonder ingredient not only exfoliates, cleans and softens your skin but with continued consistent use, you can expect marks, dark spots or blemishes to eventually fade as well.
+This wonder ingredient not only exfoliates, cleans, and softens your skin but with continued consistent use, you can expect marks, dark spots, or blemishes to eventually fade as well.

 One of the more uncommon ingredients that you may or may not find in your kitchen is Kelp.